2. Where can I contact you?

 If you want to sample cloth diapering, we recommend to buy one or three Charlie Banana® reusable diapers and flush-able bio-liners.
 Our value packs of 3 diapers are also a great way to trial the unique Charlie Banana® cloth diapering system at a very reasonable price.4.
 Will the diapers leak?

 Adjusting the diaper to fit appropriately will prevent leaks.
-Leg fastening needs to be tight, snug and secure (as per image on the right).
+Leg fastening needs to be tight, snug and secure (as per image below).
 Charlie Banana® diapers have a waterproof outer layer with a wide and comfortable back and leg elastics casing that helps contain the mess.
 Always use 2 inserts once baby turns 4 months old.
 Sometimes diapers may leak due to detergent residues accumulating on diapers.
 We recommend using Charlie Banana® Laundry Detergent because it rinses away completely leaving nothing at all that can touch sensitive baby skin, and thus prevents leaks.
 Diaper rash ointment may also cause leaks if used directly with our diapers.
 It will clog the pores of the fabric and stop the diapers working altogether.
 You will need to use Charlie Banana® Diaper flushable liner to prevent this from happening.

 Watch the video below for the best cloth diapering tips.